Blogging, Writing And Statistically Analysing Literary Styles

 Have you stopped laughing yet?
 OK, then let’s continue.

-Amazingly (fine, I’ll drop the sarcasm now), the study reveals that the populists use shorter sentences and fewer complex words (remember the definition — three or more syllables).
+Amazingly (fine, I’ll drop the sarcasm now), the study reveals that the populists use shorter sentences and fewer complex words (remember the definition – three or more syllables).
 I’ve never made it a goal to become a populist and, to be blunt, I’ve found most of the arguments in favour of populism surreptitious and execrable.
 Sometimes, the desire to make language less complicated strips ideas of their necessary complexity.
-Far too often, those who invoke populist language have anything but the popular good in their heart.
+Far too often, those who invoke populist approaches to language don’t have the well being of the populace as a whole in their heart.

 Our world is not simple, but there is a craft in describing our word in the simplest language possible.
 Looking back on this chart, it is interesting to consider Gladwell’s own writing over the last year in The New Yorker (now appearing in a new book).
 In some ways, his style has not changed, but his content has grown more complex and less frivolous.
 Perhaps Gladwell is benchmark in this debate, since his whole oeuvre is built on taking complex ideas (research, theories, philosophies) and repackaging them in readable ways.
-Alain de Botton is another writer we should consider in this sort of discussion.
+Alain de Botton is another writer who seems to do this well.

 Perhaps the most telling insight from Johnson’s bit of research is the consistency of each writer’s style.
 From one book to another each author’s sentence lengths were more alike than they were different.
-Of course there will be variation from one line to another, but a good writer will have a flow and cadence to their words, just like a good speaker.
+Of course, there was be variation from one line to another.
+But a good writer will have a flow and cadence to their words, just like a good speaker.
 Sentences are the structure for that, like the phrases and rhythms that make up a melody.

 Good afternoon, Fernando,